Public Health Emergency Preparedness

 A kit does not need to be made all at once.
-Look for coupons or specials, pick up an item or two each time you are at the store.
-Build your kit when you have time to make it a family or group activity.
+You can pick up an item or two each time you are at the store and build your kit when you have time to make it a family or group activity.

-For more information on the benefits of having an emergency kit and for a detailed list of items to include visit Ready.gov/Build-A-Kit.
-Opens a New Window.
+For more information on the benefits of having an emergency kit and for a detailed list of items to include, visit Ready.gov/Build-A-Kit.

 It is important to have an emergency plan in place because you may not be with your loved ones when a disaster strikes.
-By having a plan you and your family will know where to go, who to call and what to do during an emergency situation.
+By having a plan, you and your family will know where to go, who to call, and what to do during an emergency.

-Knowing the emergency plans for your work and/or school will also help you to build up your resiliency.
-If there are not emergency plans already in place encourage your colleagues and others to work on creating a plan together.
+Knowing the emergency plans for your work and/or school will also help you stay prepared.
+If there are not emergency plans already in place, encourage your work or school mates to create a plan together.

-Volunteer - Help protect our community as a Medical Reserve Corps (MRC) Volunteer.
-For more information email Anoka County Medical Reserve Corps MRC-Anoka@co.anoka.mn.us.
+Volunteer - Help protect our community as a Medical Reserve Corps (MRC) volunteer.
+For more information, email MRC-Anoka@co.anoka.mn.us.

-Spread the word - Work with your employer and/or faith based organization to become a Closed Point of Dispensing Site.
-More information about this opportunity can be found on our Closed Dispensing webpage.
+Spread the word - Work with your employer and/or faith-based organization to become a Closed Point of Dispensing Site.
+More information about this opportunity can be found on our Point of Dispensing (POD) webpage.

 Lead by example - Become a leader in your neighborhood, work place, or faith community by encouraging everyone to develop an emergency plan.